A1rez/A1rez-s-mix/README.md

-# Document Generator
+# Certificate-Generator

 This project automates the generation of documents based on a template and data from a spreadsheet.
+The template must be on the format DOCX and the spreadsheet on XlSX.
 The generated documents are saved in both DOCX and PDF formats.

 ## How to Use